autolab-fi/line-robot-curriculum/lessons/module_7/PID.md

 Learn about P-controllers and their advantages over relay controllers.

 ## Introduction
-In the last lesson, we implemented a relay controller to control the robot’s movement.
+In previous lessons, we used relay controllers to control movement.
 However, relay controllers switch between on and off states, which can cause oscillations and inefficiencies.
 A P-controller provides a smoother and more stable control by adjusting the output proportionally to the error.

 ## Theory